 In Bangladesh, rice blast diseases were noted during the Boro season (November to May: irrigated ecology) and Transplanted Aman (July to December: rainfed ecosystem).
 The Bangladeshi government is leading the charge for the expansion of the Aus coverage.
 It indicates that rice is farmed year-round with great care.
-As a result, various pests and diseases are becoming more common in the popular kinds.
-For greater adaptation, even pests are given the chance to change their race.
+As a result, various pests and diseases are becoming more common the popular kinds.
+For greater in adaptation, even pests are given the chance to change their race.
 According to Biswas (2017), 267 different races of rice blast have already been found in environment.
-As a result, diseases pressure is on the rise and could have disastrous effects in the near future.
+As a result. diseases pressure is on the rise and could have disastrous effects in the near future.
 Not only in Bangladesh, but also the other 85 nations where rice is farmed, is affected by this situation.
 As a result, rice pests continue to exist everywhere.
 Therefore, rice blast is viewed as a major and ongoing issue in many countries that farm rice.
-This is why we need to know the different sorts of pest and diseases of rice production in Bangladesh and we need to know production of Bangladesh.
-Therefore, the objectives of this study are to identify the various kinds of pest and diseases of rice, to assess the rice yield loss due to pest and diseases in rice production of Bangladesh, and to provide some policy to reduce pest and diseases attack in rice production of Bangladesh.
+This is why we need to know the different sorts of pest and diseases of rice production in Bangladesh and we need to know that how to reduce pest and diseases attack in rice production of Bangladesh.
+Therefore, the objectives of this study are to identify the various kinds of pest and diseases of rice, to assess the rice yield loss due to pest and diseases rice production in of Bangladesh, and to provide some policy to reduce pest and diseases attack in rice production of Bangladesh.